ikeisuke/ikeisuke.github.io/apps/tumblium/privacy/en/index.md

 For privacy inquiries, please use the in‑app Help/Support channel.
 Using the in‑app flow ensures relevant app and device information is included, enabling faster support.

-## 13. Tumblr User‑Generated Content
+## 13. Tumblr User-Generated Content

 The App displays user‑generated content hosted on Tumblr.
 The content you see depends on your Tumblr account settings (e.g., Safe Mode).